bhits/patient-user-api/README.md

 # Patient User API

-Patient User API is responsible for managing user account including user creation/activation, user scope management, email token generation and extracting existing user profile from Patient Health Record API (PHR).
+The Patient User API is responsible for managing the patient user account, including user creation and activation, user scope management, email token generation, and extracting existing user profile from the patient health record API (PHR).

 ## Build